illumindesign/livetraffic/README.md

 Written by: Bobby Ratliff
 Tested by: Aaron Mihalchan

-*Getting the user's country requires a GeoIP database
+*Getting the user's country requires a GeoIP database (optional)